 When you think of moving after retirement, you probably consider that you’ll move to a freshly built retirement community or a relaxing resort area like the beach.
 What usually doesn’t come to mind as a popular alternative for retirees is to move to a city.
-Most people associate city living as one chosen as a young, single professional who either lingers after starting a family or migrates to the suburbs in which to raise their children.
+Most people associate city living with one chosen as a young, single professional who either lingers after starting a family or migrates to the suburbs in which to raise their children.
 However, moving to cities appeals to more and more empty nesters, and here’s why.

 Go Where You Wanna Go

-Moving to a city guarantees convenience and the ability to walk to stores, points of interest, jobs and eateries.
+Moving to a city guarantees convenience and the ability to walk to stores, points of interest, jobs, and eateries.
 Public transportation is plentiful and reliable, and you no longer need a car, eliminating costly car insurance and maintenance.
 Walking also gives you the chance to get acquainted with your city and what it offers.

 No More Mr. Fix-It